 Opiate Addiction Program

-We offer a program to help people give up drugs, especially heroin but we can help with any addiction including alcohol, cigarettes, marijuana and benzos.
+We offer a specific program to help people give up opioids (heroin & medical opioids - pills), but we can help with any addiction including alcohol, cigarettes, marijuana and benzos.

 Addiction is a chronic brain condition.
 The addicted brain is distinctly, biologically different from the non-addicted brain.